Close

 Step 3: Complete Application Forms

-Step 4: Schedule and Submit Application
+Step 4: Submit Application to Authorities

 Step 5: Pay Required Fees